-Near the end of the war, Jewish prisoners from the Bergen-Belsen death camp were being transported to another camp when the Germans abandoned the train.
+Near the end of the war, Jewish prisoners from the Bergen-Belsen death camp were being transported by rail to another camp when their German guards abandoned the train.
 The US Army came upon the survivors.
 Two soldiers took photographs.
 And from those pictures, decades later something wonderful happened.

-Carrol Walsh invited Matthew to contact his friend on the West coast, George C. Gross, who had a negative of the photo you see at the top of this story, and ten others of the train liberation that he himself took.
+Carrol Walsh invited Matthew to contact his friend on the West coast, George C. Gross, who had a negative of the photo you see at the top of this story and ten others he’d taken of the train.

 A few miles northwest of Magdeburg there was a railroad siding in wooded ravine not far from the Elbe River.
 Major Clarence Benjamin in a jeep was leading a small task force of two light tanks from Dog Company on a routine job of patrolling.
 The unit came upon some 200 shabby looking civilians by the side of the road.
 There was something immediately apparent about each one of these people, men and women, which arrested the attention.
 Each one of them was skeleton thin with starvation, a sickness in their faces and the way in which they stood-and there was something else.
 At the sight of Americans they began laughing in joy-if it could be called laughing.
 It was an outpouring of pure, near-hysterical relief.